erasche/docker-django/README.md

 # Django Nginx proxy

 An upstream proxy for nginx which serves static files as well as proxying the app.
+See the docker-compose.yml file for an example of how to use this proxy.